Somalia: Al-Shabab attacks intensify as election looms | DW | 18.09.2020

-In the past week alone, the Horn of Africa country has been the scene of over a dozen deadly terror attacks.
-The Islamist militant group is seen to be bent on thwarting the forthcoming elections.
+In the past week alone, Somalia has been the scene of over a dozen deadly terror attacks by al-Shabab.
+The Islamist militant group is seen to be bent on thwarting the forthcoming elections in the Horn of Africa country.

-More than a dozen attacks were recorded this week, with civilians and Somali military officers among the casualties.
-The upsurge in violence comes despite ongoing airstrikes by the US military on al-Shabab.
+More than a dozen attacks by the Islamist militant group al-Shabab were recorded in Somalia this week, with civilians and military officers among the casualties.
+The upsurge in violence comes despite ongoing airstrikes by the US military on the group.

 The attacks come as Somalis prepare to go to the polls for a staggered general election.
 The process is due to start with legislative elections on November 1 and culminate in a presidential election by the beginning of 2021.

-The dates were announced on Thursday, following the resolution of a drawn-out dispute between the federal government in Mogadishu and the leaders of regional states over the electoral model.
-The two sides reached consensus on an indirect election, similar to that held in 2016, after a series of talks.
+The dates were announced on Thursday following the resolution of a drawn-out dispute over the electoral model between the federal government in Mogadishu and the leaders of regional states.
+After a series of talks, the two sides reached a consensus on an indirect election similar to that held in 2016.

-Some of the leaders had pushed for universal suffrage; last applied in the country half a century ago.
-Somalis who have sought refuge abroad — in the face of drought, famine, and al-Shabab attacks and counterattacks — had also hoped to return home to cast their ballots in one person, one vote election.
+Some of the leaders had pushed for universal suffrage, last in force in the country half a century ago.
+Somalis who have sought refuge abroad in the face of drought, famine and al-Shabab attacks and counterattacks had also hoped to return home to cast their ballots in a one-person, one-vote election.

 An election amid insecurity

-Political analysts predict a highly-contested election and the kind of political bickering that had for months held up the decision on the electoral model.
-The elections offer hope to the country that is recovering from around 30 years of civil war.
+Political analysts predict a highly contested election and the kind of political bickering that for months held up the decision on the electoral model.
+The elections offer hope to a country that is recovering from around 30 years of civil war.

 Read more: Somalia's tumultuous 60-year journey after independence

-On August 16, at least 15 people were killed when al-Shabaab militants attacked a hotel in the Lido beach area of Mogadishu.
+On August 16, at least 15 people were killed when al-Shabab militants attacked a hotel in the Lido beach area of Mogadishu.

-Targeted killings — part of the group's modus operandi — have also increased.
-On September 11, a lone al-Shabab suicide bomber killed Shafi Rabbi Kahin, a senior chamber of commerce official in the southern state of Jubaland.
-Scores of people were injured in the attack.

 Read more: US-Kenya military base attack claimed by al-Shabab